 - Don’t sign something that doesn’t seem right.

 You can always seek legal advice before signing an NDA.
 If your intuition senses this is bad, you should re-think signing the agreement.

 5. How to Sign an NDA: These Tools Will Help You

 Once you’ve reviewed the business document, it’s time to sign.
-Luckily, plenty of ways to sign an NDA today make it simple and fast.
+Luckily, many ways to sign an NDA today make it simple and fast.

 Here are some of the top document signing software on the market today.
 These websites allow you to upload your nondisclosure agreement, add emails, and send the document in just a few steps.
 Some are easier to use than others, and some are more affordable, while others can make signing an NDA completely free!

 These programs collect legally binding eSignatures, so make sure you know what you’re signing before typing your name.
 Some software lets you choose your font or draw your signature, making it uniquely yours.

 To learn more about different document signing companies, read our article here.

 You can easily create and upload all your business documents, including NDAs, with Signaturely and get the necessary signatures.

 Create or upload your document, then use the editor to add signature fields.
 Before you send your document, you can include a message.